-- 20.4 (1) After the Court has disposed of an application permitted to be determined pursuant to rule 20.3 (2), the Registrar shall promptly notify all other parties of the order made and serve a copy thereof on them. - (2) The order shall contain a statement informing the other parties of the right to make an application under this rule for the order to be set aside or varied or for some other order to be made.
+- 21.4 (1) After the Court has disposed of an application permitted to be determined pursuant to rule 21.3 (2), the Registrar shall promptly notify all other parties and any interveners of the order made and serve a copy thereof on them. - (2) The order shall contain a statement informing the other parties of the right to make an application under this rule for the order to be set aside or varied or for some other order to be made.